chastell/voivod-mmx/README.md

 votes received by a given candidate (rather than the current system, which distributes the votes based on the lists).

+`gender-balance` shows the electability of women – a comparison of percentage of women on the election lists with the percentage elected.

 scripts
 -------

-`winners-and-losers.csv.rb` and `lists-changes.csv.rb`
+`winners-and-losers.csv.rb`, `lists-changes.csv.rb`
-were used to generate the CSV files for the above analyses.
+and `gender-balance.csv.rb` were used to generate the CSV files for the above analyses.

 `winners-and-losers.rb` can be used to see human-readable data: